VictorRodriguez/hobbies/stx-specs/multi-os-2004415-architecture.rst

-- Provide a tool that creates build system environment for developers to build each package for multiple operating systems -Proof of concept: https://github.com/VictorRodriguez/linuxbuilder Section:  How to build a package
+- Provide a tool that creates build system environment for developers to build each package for multiple operating systems
+    - Proof of concept: https://github.com/VictorRodriguez/linuxbuilder Section:  How to build a package

 - Provide a tool that make .iso image for each flavor or Linux based OS taking upstream repositories, local mirror or local changes
     - Proof of concept: https://github.com/VictorRodriguez/linuxbuilder Section:  How to build an standard image